Body Shapes for Women: Complete Guide to All 5 Types

 Compare Your Measurements

-Body shapes are determined by comparing your shoulder, bust, waist, and hip measurements.
-Here are the specific ratio thresholds used in fashion industry classification systems.
+Body shapes are classified by comparing your shoulder, bust, waist, and hip measurements.
+These are the specific ratio thresholds used in fashion industry classification systems.

 | Body Shape | Key Ratio | Typical Threshold |